About Jessie Lloyd

 Dedicated to the continuation of cultural practice through the production of both traditional and contemporary Indigenous music, Jessie has a broad experience in Indigenous music business and sector development.
 Jessie was previously CEO of Songlines Aboriginal Music in Melbourne and South West Aboriginal Entertainment in Perth.
 She has produced various projects, performances, albums and a music TV series for NITV.
 Plus undertaken multiple Artistic and Music Director roles over the course of her career.

-Jessie Lloyd is currently based in Melbourne, VIC and working on her Mission Songs Project.
+Jessie Lloyd is currently based in Melbourne and Brisbane, and working on her new Ailan Songs Project.